-Sue is a founder member of Soundabout.
-For the past twenty years, she has been instrumental in developing and sustaining Soundabout’s mission to use sound and music to provide enabling opportunities for self-expression for all people with physical disabilities and sensory and complex needs across the age span.
+As one of the founding members of Soundabout, for the past 20 years, Sue has been instrumental in developing and sustaining Soundabout’s mission to use music and sound to provide opportunities for self-expression for all people with physical disabilities as well as various complex needs across the age span, including sensory disabilities.
 Her particular interest is in providing for those with profound and multiple learning disabilities (PMLD) and with Autism (ASD).

 Isabel first joined Soundabout in 2013, initially as an Intern and then becoming a fully-fledged Soundabout practitioner in 2014.

 Isabel has experience of running interactive music sessions for people across the age span with complex needs in both community settings and schools.
 She has worked on a wide variety of Soundabout projects including Little Soundabout and Soundabout Life, Sound Potential Berkshire, Sounds Wild, Sounds of Intent in the Early Years and Baby Soundabout.
 She also delivers training for Soundabout in various aspects of interactive music-making.

 As well as working for Soundabout, Isabel also works as a music practitioner, Music Therapist and project coordinator for other arts and health organisations.
 She holds an MA in Music Therapy, PGCert in Music and Special Needs, MMus in Ethnomusicology and a BMus in Music.